victor-gp/cmd-help-sublime-syntax/README.md

 If you want to hack on the project, look at [the Development doc](./docs/Development.md) to help get you started.

+If you like `cmd-help`, please [star it on GitHub](https://github.com/victor-gp/cmd-help-sublime-syntax) and spread the word. :)

 ## License

 MIT © Víctor González Prieto